 Bootstrapping is a technique used in inferential statistics that work on building random samples of single datasets again and again.
 Bootstrapping allows calculating measures such as mean, median, mode, confidence intervals, etc. of the sampling.

-Following is the process of bootstrapping:
+Following is the process of bootstrapping in R Programming Language:

-- Select number of bootstrap samples.
+- Select the number of bootstrap samples.

-- Select size of each sample.
+- Select the size of each sample.

 - For each sample, if the size of the sample is less than the chosen sample, then select a random observation from the dataset and add it to the sample.

 - Measure the mean of all calculated sample values.

 - Residual Resampling: This method is also called as model-based resampling.
 This method assumes that model is correct and errors are independent and distributed identically.
 After each resampling, variables are redefined and new variables are used to measure the new dependent variables.